S4qC/s4qc.github.io/README.md

-# cyxigo.github.io
+# s4qc.github.io

-This repository contains source code for my website, and that's it.
+This repository contains nothing but the source code for my website, and that's it.